nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

 In conclusion, this research has shed light on ChatGPT's proficiency in analyzing obfuscated C code from the IOCCC.
 However, it is essential to recognize that ChatGPT is primarily a natural language model, lacking real computational abilities.
 While it can excel in understanding certain programming constructs based on its training data, its performance is bound by the information it was exposed to during training.

 The study highlights the crucial distinction between natural language comprehension and genuine computational capabilities.
 Despite ChatGPT's language understanding prowess, it relies heavily on the patterns and knowledge present in the data it was trained on.
 This inherent limitation underscores the need for caution when interpreting ChatGPT's responses, especially in intricate scenarios such as code obfuscation.

-The research reaffirms that code obfuscation remains an enduring challenge, and the quest for new and inventive techniques persists.
-As we embrace the potential of AI language models, we must also acknowledge their inherent constraints and remember that genuine computational abilities require innovative approaches beyond the scope of natural language comprehension.
+The research confirms that code obfuscation remains an enduring challenge, and the quest for new and inventive techniques persists.

 If you have any questions, suggestions, or would like to discuss further insights from this research, please feel free to contact me.
 I welcome your inquiries and look forward to engaging in meaningful discussions about code comprehension, AI language models, and the fascinating world of obfuscated C code.